mikaello/eventor-graphql-api/README.md

 Eventor is an event organisation platform for [orienteering](https://en.wikipedia.org/wiki/Orienteering) events, and the Eventor platform has a great REST API for fetching all kinds of things related to the orienteering events hosted on their platform.

+Data types on the Eventor platform (and what is communicated by their REST API) are [documented in XSD documents](https://github.com/mikaello/iof-orienteering-data-schemas).

 ## Technically

 This is a Deno (TypeScript) project, running as [Vercel Serverless Functions](https://vercel.com/docs/serverless-functions/introduction).